 - Postpone, by six months, the verification of compliance with qualitative SREP measures.

-- Postpone, by six months, the issuance of TRIM decisions, on-site follow up letters and internal model decisions not yet communicated to institutions, unless the bank explicitly asks for a decision because it is seen as beneficial to the bank.
+- Postpone, by six months, the issuance of TRIM decisions, on-site follow-up letters and internal model decisions not yet communicated to institutions, unless the bank explicitly asked for a decision because it was seen as beneficial to the bank.

-- Permit banks with stable recovery plans to submit only the core elements (indicators, options, overall recovery capacity) of their 2020 plans, focusing on the current coronavirus stress and ensuring that the plans can be implemented effectively and in a timely manner if needed.
-Banks are also permitted, where applicable, to address only the key deficiencies identified in the 2019 plans.
+- Permit banks with stable recovery plans to submit only the core elements (indicators, options, overall recovery capacity) of their 2020 plans, focusing on the current coronavirus stress and ensuring that the plans could be implemented effectively and in a timely manner if needed.
+Banks were also permitted, where applicable, to address only the key deficiencies identified in the 2019 plans.

-In addition to the above, in 2020 the ECB will also not undertake comprehensive information gathering relating to the LCR for the products and services referred to under Article 23 of the LCR Delegated Regulation for which the likelihood and potential volume of liquidity outflows are material.
-However, banks are reminded that they are still required to properly estimate outflow rates for these products and services based on their own methodologies, unless otherwise determined by the ECB in the past, and that such estimates should reflect the assumption of combined idiosyncratic and market-wide stress as referred to in Article 5 of the LCR Delegated Regulation.
-In that regard, these estimates should also reflect experiences made during the current stress period.
+In addition to the above, in 2020 the ECB did not undertake comprehensive information gathering relating to the LCR for the products and services referred to under Article 23 of the LCR Delegated Regulation for which the likelihood and potential volume of liquidity outflows are material.
+However, banks were reminded that they were still required to properly estimate outflow rates for these products and services based on their own methodologies, unless otherwise determined by the ECB in the past, and that such estimates should reflect the assumption of combined idiosyncratic and market-wide stress as referred to in Article 5 of the LCR Delegated Regulation.
+In that regard, these estimates also had to reflect experiences made during the recent stress period.

-The measures taken regarding recovery plans do not apply to deadlines, meaning that banks will have to submit their 2020 recovery plans by the existing deadlines.
+The measures taken regarding recovery plans did not apply to deadlines, meaning that banks still had to submit their 2020 recovery plans by the existing deadlines.

-In March, you postponed the verification of compliance with qualitative SREP measures by six months.
-Could there be any further postponement or should banks expect a restart of this verification?
+In March 2020, you postponed the verification of compliance with qualitative SREP measures by six months.
+Was there any further postponement?

-Considering the pragmatic approach to the SREP mentioned in the Supervision Blog published in May and taking into account the requirements currently applicable to the banks, the ECB decided as a general rule to not issue SREP decisions for the 2020 SREP cycle.
-Nevertheless, based on the assessment conducted this year, observations and concerns will be conveyed to banks as recommendations upon conclusion of the SREP.
-An ECB SREP decision may still be warranted for exceptional cases.
+No. Instead, the ECB decided to resume the process of verifying compliance with qualitative SREP measures.
+Considering the pragmatic approach to the SREP mentioned in the blog post published in May 2020 and taking into account the requirements applicable to the banks, the ECB decided as a general rule to not issue SREP decisions for the 2020 SREP cycle.
+Nevertheless, based on the assessment conducted in 2020, unless justified by exceptional circumstances affecting individual banks, observations and concerns were conveyed to banks as qualitative recommendations upon conclusion of the SREP.

 Section 3 – Relief measures regarding capital and liquidity requirements